RachelRodgers/VirusVariantViewR/README.md

 The recommended directory structure is a parent directory containing the following subdirectories:
 * parent_directory/VirusVariantViewR/ (scripts found in this repository)
 * parent_directory/Mod_CR6_ORFs/
-* subdirectory for each data set to be run through the VariantViewR pipeline scripts (step 1 below) with the raw fastq data residing within a raw_data/ subdirectory (ie: parent_dir/study_directory/raw_samples).
-Additional subdirectories will be added to the study_directory/ when running the pipeline scripts.
+* subdirectory for each data set to be run through the VariantViewR pipeline scripts (step 1 below) with the raw fastq data residing within a raw_data/ subdirectory (ie: your_parent_dir/your_study_directory/raw_samples).
+Additional subdirectories will be added to your_study_directory/ when running the pipeline scripts.

 ## Data Preparation